Cryogenic payloads for the Einstein Telescope -- Baseline design with heat extraction, suspension thermal noise modelling and sensitivity analyses: Modelling of suspension thermal noise

 \subsection{Theoretical foundations}

 Thermal noise is a thermally driven motion, which is directly related to the mechanical dissipative behavior of a system.
 Since thermal noise is a generalized type of Brownian motion with a random displacement of particles, it can be described using the Fluctuation-Dissipation Theorem (FDT) \cite{callen}.
 It states that the dissipations in the system are the driving force for thermal fluctuations, which are presented in form of a displacement spectral density.
 The FDT is able to include the contributions of various dissipative sources, using an equivalent macroscopic mechanical model that describes the total impedance of the system in the frequency domain \cite{Saulsonbook}.
 The theoretical foundations and further details of thermal noise modelling in mechanical systems, especially for suspensions used in gravitational wave detectors, are explained in \cite{Saulsonbook,Saulson,Levin,Gonzalez1994,Gonz_lez_2000, MAJORANA1997162}.
-The general approach can be summarized by the following steps: \begin{enumerate} \item Choice of the representative mechanical model and the dissipation mechanisms effecting the system. \item Definition of the equation of motion and its expression in the frequency domain by Fourier transformation: $x(t) \to x(\omega) \cdot e^{i \omega t}$. \item Definition of the system's mechanical impedance $Z(\omega)$ and admittance $Y(\omega)$, the inverse of the impedance.
-These can be calculated by applying an external force on the system and inspecting its reaction based on its equation of motion:
+The general approach can be summarized by the following steps: \begin{enumerate} \item Choice of the representative mechanical model and the dissipation mechanisms affecting the system. \item Definition of the one-dimensional equation of motion for the mechanical displacement $x(t)$ and its Fourier transform $X(\omega)$. \item Definition of the mechanical impedance $Z(\omega)$ and its inverse, the admittance $Y(\omega)$. $Z(\omega)$ is the ratio between the Fourier transforms of the applied force and system velocity and is calculated by applying an external force on the system and inspecting its reaction based on its equation of motion:

 \item Calculation of the thermal noise spectral density based on the FDT:

 where $k_\mathrm{B}$ is the Boltzmann constant, $T$ the suspension temperature and $\omega$ the angular frequency. \end{enumerate}